jp1995/kappa-launcher/README.md

 Requirements include rofi, jq and streamlink.
 Optionally, you'll also need chatterino or chatty for the chat client and xdg-utils for the browser fuction.

+## To do

+Clean up the code a bit

+In the future I might try displaying the game and viewer number alongside the streams in separate columns.
+I looked into this a bit and I didn't find an obvious or easy way to achieve this.

 ## Additional info

 I am not a programmer.
 This code is probably ugly, and could probably be written in a more clean, concise way.
 I welcome suggestions and constructive criticism.

-In the future I might try displaying the game and viewer number alongside the streams in separate columns.
-I looked into this a bit and I didn't find an obvious or easy way to achieve this.

 i3 users (like me) can edit the launcher function to include some layout solution to further automatize the process.
 For example:
 ```